biomarkersParkinson/paradigma/README.md

 ## License

-`dbpd` was created by Peter Kok, Vedran Kasalica, Erik Post, Kars Veldkamp, Diogo Coutinho Soriano and Luc Evers.
+`dbpd` was created by Peter Kok, Vedran Kasalica, Erik Post, Kars Veldkamp, Nienke Timmermans, Diogo Coutinho Soriano, Luc Evers.
 It is licensed under the terms of the Apache License 2.0 license.

 ## Credits